kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 | &zeta;     | zeta          | Z        |
 | &nu;       | nu            | H        |

 C$$\alpha$$ is thus called CA, O$$\gamma$$ is called OG and so on.
 Sometimes (e.g. in Asp) there may be two identical atoms in the same position, whereby they are named 1 and 2, e.g. the two carboxyl atoms in Asp are called OD1 and OD2.
+Later in this article we will see a representation of these atoms for all amino acids, but for now we can use the [PDBeChem interface](https://www.ebi.ac.uk/pdbe-srv/pdbechem/) to look up this representation for the amino acid (or, in fact, any chemical component in the PDB) that we are interested in.

+If you insert `SER` for the amino acid serine in the "Code" search box, hit the `Search` button and upon getting the result click the `Atoms` tab on the left-hand side of the page, you will get all the atoms in that specific amino acid.
+We will see later that the representation in models such as AlphaFold2 is a bit shorter since a) they do not include hydrogens in the model and b) one oxygen atom is lost in the condensation of the individual amino acids into the backbone (one water molecule per bond formed to be precise).

 ### PDBx/mmCIF format